NoCrail/ssh2048/README.md

-# sshGames
+# ssh2048
- Simple games for terminal
+ Simple game for terminal
  Just for fun and learning ncurses
  #### View
  ![](ssh2048.gif)